basarat/algorithms/src/medianMaintenance/README.md

             ↑
          Median

-If we have an even number of elements you average
+If we have an even number of elements we average

 E.g.
 10, 11, 13, 15, 16, 23, 26, 32